chelsea-hansen/RSV-Projections-KingCounty/README.md

   estimation (`R/MLE.R`).
 - `fitted_parameters_part2.rds`: Fitted parameters for contact
   reductions during the COVID-19 period (see eMethods).
+- `fitted_parameters_100_2023_24.rds`: 100 parameter sets for the
+  2023-24 season based on Latin Hypercube Sampling from the upper and lower bounds of the fitted parameter values (after adding noise, see eMethods).
-- `fitted_parameters_100.rds`: 100 parameter sets based on Latin
+- `fitted_parameters_100_2024_25.rds`: 100 parameter sets for the
-  Hypercube Sampling from the upper and lower bounds of the fitted parameter values (after adding noise).
-See eMethods.
+  2024-25 season based on Latin Hypercube Sampling from the upper and lower bounds of the fitted parameter values (after adding noise, see eMethods).

 ## R